Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Argentina

-• 40% to 80% savings driven by favorable exchange rates
+• Prices 40% to 80% below US levels, driven by favorable exchange rates

 Market Size & Growth Statistics

-Latin America’s medical tourism market is projected to grow from $10.34 billion in 2024 to $41.30 billion by 2032 at an 18.9% CAGR.
-This analysis includes data from 50+ research sources including JCI, WHO, ProColombia, and national tourism boards.
+Latin America’s medical tourism market is estimated at $14.61 billion in 2026 and projected to reach $58.38 billion by 2034 at an 18.9% CAGR (Market Data Forecast).
+This analysis draws on 45+ research sources including JCI, WHO, ProColombia, and national tourism boards.

 Overall Latin America Market: